-Students should turn off their cell phones prior to entering the classroom.
+Students should silence their cell phones prior to entering the classroom, whether virtual or in-person.
 In the exception of an emergency where a student needs to leave their cell phone powered on, the phone should be in vibrate or silent mode, and the student should leave the classroom to answer the phone call.